satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 As an example of a collaborative system, GitHub provides a web-based front-end for code review and interactive discussion of software projects.
-The code that is the subject of review and discussion is available for everyone to view and for registered GitHub members to comment on and report issues.
-A typical analogy to submitting an article for publication would be for a developer to send maintainers of a project a message to integrate the developer’s changes to the code into the main project.
-Such a request is handled via a web interface that combines discussion together with the code changes.
-Although the primary developers of the project get the email, any GitHub member is allowed to comment on such a request.
+Similar to a publication workflow, authors submit code for review.
+This code is available for everyone to view and for registered GitHub members to comment on and report issues.
+The interactive review interface combines discussion together with a mechanism for accepting new updates to the code that fixes unresolved issues or reviewer comments.
 The web interface allows inserting comments in an interactive discussion form or for any given line of the code.
-These pull requests become part of the permanent log of the project.
+These discussions become part of the permanent log of the project.

 .. figure:: images/image06.png
    :align: center